Salakksson/termanim/README.md

 - **Config file**: The terminal is configurable through the config file at ~/.config/termanim/settings.conf
 - **Basic functionality**: The terminal is capable of running a shell and running binaries/scripts within it
-- **Movements and bindings**: Im planning to implement movements and bindings to make navigating with a keyboard easy
+- **Movements and bindings**: Easy keyboard navigation (not fully implemented)
-- **Planes**: Im planning to implement multiple planes at the same time which can be swapped, this functionality is already possible but it requires bindings
+- **Panes**: You can open multiple terminal windows at the same time and they will tile accordingly

 ## Compilation